michalis0/Cloud-and-Advanced-Analytics/labs/week_2/Readme.md

 **Step 2: Fetching the bucket keys:**

-* On powerful aspect of Google Cloud is that we can access this file from any website, and this is what we will try to do !
+* One powerful aspect of Google Cloud is that we can access this file from any website, and this is what we will try to do !
 To do so, please following the steps:
-- Step 1: Navigate to IAM & Admin
+- **Step 1:** Navigate to IAM & Admin and click on "Service accounts"
-- Step 2: "Create Service Account" and enter a name i.e: Movie-Dataset-CSV-Database-Access and add ad service access "Storage Admin"
+- **Step 2:** "Create Service Account" and enter a name i.e: Movie-Dataset-CSV-Database-Access and add ad service access "Storage Admin"
-- Step 3: Once created, click on the created service account and generate Keys, and download them
+- **Step 3:** Once created, click on the created service account and generate Keys, and download them

 **Hints (in case you get stuck)**